WHAT ARE THE FACTORS USED IN DETERMINING VALUE?

 Assessed Value x Tax Rate (Mill Levy) = Estimated Property Tax

-* Current Assessment Rate is projected to be 7.20 percent for residential and 29 percent for all other property.
+* Current Assessment Rate is 7.15 percent for residential and 29 percent for all other property.

 The Colorado state legislature adjusts the residential assessment rate in reappraisal years.